invertase/react-native-firebase/docs/messaging/usage/index.md

 ### Background & Quit state messages

+> Note: If you use @notifee/react-native, since v7.0.0, `onNotificationOpenedApp` and `getInitialNotification` will no longer trigger as notifee will handle the event.

 When the application is in a background or quit state, the `onMessage` handler will not be called when receiving messages.
 Instead, you need to setup a background callback handler via the `setBackgroundMessageHandler` method.